kubernetes/minikube/site/content/en/docs/handbook/pushing.md

 ## 3. Pushing directly to in-cluster CRIO. (podman-env)

+This is simmilar to docker-env but only for cri-o runtime.
 To push directly to CRIO, configure podman client on your mac/linux host using the podman-env command in your shell:

 ```shell